SebastianoF/ktx-parser/README.md

 ## Licence

 This is an open source repository released under MIT license.
-Please do contribute